determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 ``WorkspaceCreator``
 ====================

-``WorkspaceCreator`` role grants the single permission to create new workspaces.
+The ``WorkspaceCreator`` role grants the single permission to create new workspaces.
 It can only be assigned globally.

 .. note::